AlanFreed/PhysicalFields.jl/README.md

 # PhysicalFields

 A physical field is comprised of a numeric value---viz., a number (scalar), an array (vector), or a matrix (tensor)---plus the physical units in terms of which its numeric value has meaning.
-Temperature is an example for a scalar.
+Pressure is an example for a scalar.
 Force is an example for a vector.
 Stress is an example for a tensor.
 This module creates such fields in a manner that they are readily adaptable for analysis.

 To use this module, you will need to add it to your package: